 Welcome to Palawan!

-My name is Simo and, together with a team of passionate locals, I am part of a mission to show the beauty of the Philippines through its people and culture.
-Our brand new social venture runs boat expeditions around the natural wonders of Coron, Palawan and works directly with indigenous families whose island home has been voted one of the most beautiful in the country!
+We are a young travel startup company whose vision is a world in which cultural and natural heritage is preserved and shared.
+Our mission is to show the beauty of the Philippines through insightful travel experiences with people and culture.
+We run 'castaway experiences' around the natural wonders of Coron, Palawan and work directly with indigenous families whose island home has been voted one of the most beautiful in the country!

-The best part is we have an amazing beach campsite right on a remote part of a legendary island with a pristine reef just in front!
-It is the only place of it kind on the whole island as of now, and we are excited to be welcoming people to this part of the Philippines.
-We currently have several native-style huts with spectacular sunset views, and require improvements on the bathrooms, kitchen and lounging areas.
+Our beach campsite is on a remote part of a legendary island with a pristine reef just in front!
+It's all about returning back to the basics and appreciating what matters most in life.
+No showers, no Wi-Fi, no worries!
+We got all kinds of creatures around, an amazing reef right in front and spectacular sunset views.
+We do, however, require improvements on the bathrooms, kitchen and lounging areas.
 We’re also excited to design and construct our own bar!
-We do not live on the beach, but spend about 2-3 nights there weekly along with our guests.
+We do not live on the beach, but spend about 2-3 nights there weekly along with our guests as part of a castaway expedition.
 For the most adventuresome travellers who absolutely love being at sea and outdoors, this just might be heaven!

-So if you think yourself to be FUN, SOCIAL, CREATIVE AND MOTIVATED, then let us hear from you... !!!
+So if you think yourself to be FUN, SOCIAL, CREATIVE AND SUPER SELF-MOTIVATED, then let us hear from you... !!!

 Chance to travel around and explore hidden places...
 Experiencing life in the great outdoors...
 Learning local cultures and cuisine...
-Becoming friends with like-minded travelers from around the world...
+Becoming friends with like-minded travellers from around the world...
 And so much more!

 We are looking for enthusiastic folks who can: